 Finally, we compare the asymptotic type-I error and power ratio between the proposed heavy-tailed combination test with $\gamma = 1$ and the Bonferroni test under different dependence structures of the p-values.
 We demonstrate that the relative advantage of the combination test over Bonferroni increases as the asymptotic lower-tail dependence among the p-values increases.

 \begin{restatable}{thm}{BonferroniDependence} Assume the assumptions as in \Cref{thm:combination-test-valid}.
 Let $C^*$ denote the limiting copula of $(1 - P_1, \dots, 1 - P_n)$.
-Then asymptotic type-I error ratio between the weighted the combination test with $\gamma = 1$ and the weighted Bonferroni test,
+Then the asymptotic type-I error ratio between the weighted combination test with $\gamma = 1$ and the weighted Bonferroni test,

 is non-decreasing in $C^*$ under the pointwise order.
 That is, if $C_1^*\preceq_{\mathrm{pw}}C_2^*$, then $r(C_1^*)\le r(C_2^*)$. \end{restatable}

 This result also extends to the power comparison under alternatives where the tail heaviness of the transformed statistics matches that under the null, i.e., $\beta = 1$ in \Cref{asmp:p-alternative}, as is the case for the Type-A alternatives in \Cref{exmp:alternative_types} (\Cref{prop:alternative-a} for the proof).